 Your WordPress theme defines certain areas on your website, where you can add the content blocks (widgets).
 These areas are called widget areas.
 For example, a footer is a widget area.

-WordPress is meant to be used by non-techies.
-Therefore it provides us with a shortened piece of code which when inserted in our posts or pages or widgets gets converted into a code which is then rendered as some content.
+Usually, non-techies use WordPress.
+Therefore it provides us with a shortened piece of code which when inserted in our posts or pages or widgets gets converted into a code which then appears as some content.

-These are specific essential terms that are used in WordPress.
+These are some of the essential WordPress terms.
 There are a lot more terms than the ones mentioned here.
 However, these are oft-used.

 If you want to know some more WordPress terminologies, do let me know in the comments.